TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

       :file:`LocalConfiguration.php`.
 This one contains local settings of the main global PHP array :php:`$GLOBALS['TYPO3_CONF_VARS`], crucial settings like database connect credentials are in here.
-The file is managed by the Install Tool and the Extension Manager and the content should not be managed manually since Extension Manager or Install Tool may override manually changed settings again.
+The file is managed by the Install Tool and the `Extension Manager`:pn: and the content should not be managed manually since `Extension Manager`:pn: or Install Tool may override manually changed settings again.

-      The file :file:`LocalConfiguration.php` can be enriched by :file:`AdditionalConfiguration.php` which is never touched by TYPO3 internal management tools.
+      The file :file:`LocalConfiguration.php` can be enriched by :file:`AdditionalConfiguration.php` which is never touched by `TYPO3`:pn: internal management tools.
 Be aware that having settings within :file:`AdditionalConfiguration.php` may prevent the system from doing automatic upgrades and should be used with care and only if you know what